designsecurity/progpilot/docs/CUSTOM_ANALYSIS.md

 }
 ```

-In the call graph of the code below :
+The call graph of the following code:
 ```php
 <?php